justinjiajia/personalwiki/hadoop.md

 We have successfully set up Hadoop on one EC2 instance.
 Hadoop's configuration information should be consistent across all machines in a fully-distributed cluster.
 To make things easier, we will now just clone the EC2 instance to create an AMI.
 To do that:

 1. Select the configured instance on the EC2 dashboard.
 Then, click on the **Actions** tab.
 Click **Image and templates** > **Create image**.
 Give you image a name (e.g., hadoop-your-ITSC-account).
 Your instance is rebooting, and your SSH connection is getting lost.

 2. Look on the left pane of your EC2 dashboard.
 Click **AMIs** to view your created image.
 It should be in pending status.
 Wait for it to be available.

-3. Once available, we can clone this AMI to create more EC2 instances that share the same setting as the configured one to launch a fully-distributed cluster.
+3. Once available, select the AMI and click Launch.
+You will go through the same steps as when you first created the master node.
+But this time, on the security groups and key-pairs window, select the existing group and key pair that you created for the master node.
+You can then clone this AMI to create more EC2 instances that share the same settings as the configured one to launch a fully-distributed cluster.

+4. Once these new instances are ready and available, you can log back into the master node.

 ## 3. Launching a Fully-Distributed Cluster